Zoltan Bubenik MD

 Military Hospitals are fully integrated into the civilian healthcare system.

 Air Rescue Service and Emergency Medicine Department Pilsen-Line has become an integral part of the state-sponsored emergency medical services and acts as an important part of the Integrated Rescue System of the Czech Republic.
-Currently, The Armed Forces of the Czech Republic have been fully covering the Air Rescue Service in the regions of South Bohemia, Karlovy Vary and Plzen.
+Currently, The Czech Armed Forces have been fully covering the Air Rescue Service in the regions of South Bohemia, Karlovy Vary and Plzen.

 The Institute of Aviation Medicine in Prague serves the military and civilian flight personnel and air traffic control service.